-The awakening is difficult….
+It’s a bit hard to get out of the bed the next day….
 Being alone in the dormitory, we had an excellent night, very warm under our blankets.
-But when we open your eyes, we immediately hear the rain falling on the windows of the cabin!
+But when we open your eyes, we immediately hear the rain falling on the windows of the hut!
 Ouch….

-It is with a rather relative motivation that we join Pierrot in the kitchen.
-But let’s be reassured: his homemade little buns quickly put a big smile on our faces! 🙂
+It is with little motivation that we join Pierrot in the kitchen.
+But it did not last for long: his homemade little buns quickly put a big smile on our faces! 🙂

-While we were trying to motivate ourselves to set off for the 2h30 descent in the pouring rain towards Champéry, Benoit’s phone started ringing.
-It was Catherine, the manager of the petit Baroudeur de Champéry.
-She explains that she has a group of 5 hikers in her establishment who are leaving for the tour today.
-Because of the weather, she proposed to move them forward a little and drop them off at the chalet d’Anthèmes located 30 minutes walk from the hut we were.
+While we were trying to motivate ourselves to set off for the 2h30 descent under the pouring rain towards Champéry, Benoit’s phone started ringing.
+It was Catherine, the manager of the petit Baroudeur in Champéry.
+She explains that she has a group of 5 hikers leaving for the tour today.
+Because of the weather, she proposed to move them forward a little and drop them off at the chalet d’Anthèmes located 30 minutes walk from the hut.